Blockchains. Distributed ledger protocols. Bitcoin, bitmessage, and the paranoiac-and-yet-hyperoptimistic world of digital cryptocurrency.

 The Coda protocol, blogged because it has an elegant cryptographic, zero knowledge proof setup, and there is some functional programming structure called snarky built atop it.
 It looks nice, but I don’t actually have time to digest it.
 One can build such cute things with it as verifiable elections.
 They keep a reading list.

 It has some relationship in terms of technology to Zcash.

-blockstack and the affiliated token Stacks is another blockchainy cryptocurrency that targets distributed applications.
-AFAICT the central concept if allocating ownership of data via blockchain.
+Blockstack and the affiliated token Stacks is another cryptocurrency that claims to target distributed applications.
+AFAICT the central concept is allocating identity and ownership of data via blockchain.
+I’m not sure whre actual computation sits in this.
 The data is still stored in a normal cloud provider via some blockchain-facing protocol called gaia.
-An example app is Trove a bookmarking app for the browser.
-I have not read far enough down the whitepaper to work out the details of this model - are the hosting costs paid by stacks tokens? etc.
+An arbitrary example app is Trove a bookmarking app for the browser.

 Numerai is cute.
 It was aiming to be a hedge fund built on crypto tokens.
 See the intro wherein the USP was that it leverages cooperation models in its mechanism design to create a hedge fund that will grow to take over the world.
 (You cannot beat us, so join us, the future masters of the universe.)
 They seem to have de-emphasised that angle recently and done a bit of a pivot to some other confusing model that they have trouble articulating at elevator-pitch length.